Are you guilty of paying for hosting and a domain name that you didn’t use for a long time?

 Give your brand a fresh new look

 Starting over is an opportunity to set new standards on producing content while solidifying your brand and identity.
 For instance, my website started as a blog sharing my story as a first-time mom.
-I used to have the Gema theme, which has a grid and squarish layout, but as my content categories became richer, I decided to use the minimalist-magazine layout.
-The new website layout gave order to how I present my content without compromising its clean design.
-As for the media, like the photos and videos, I applied similar colour tones and improved its quality to emphasise the brand and identity.
-Doing this was made easy with Adobe Lightroom
+I used the Gema theme in WordPress, but as my content categories grew, highlighting my digital services and content became my focus.
+So, I adapted the one-page design but kept several pages for easy navigation.
+As for the visual content, like photos and videos, I adjusted the color tones and quality to emphasize a theme.

-Introduce ways to help your community with products and services
+Offer help to your community with products and services

-A lot of bloggers and industry experts extend the power of their blog into products and services that could potentially serve as a source of income.
+A lot of bloggers and industry experts extend the power of their blog into products and services because it’s a potential source of income.
 But this strategy could also backfire if you lack the preparation and resources to create stellar offerings that your audience will genuinely appreciate.
-Aim to have a steady pace in building products and services based on what your audience needs and maintain complete transparency on where you are in terms of delivering the products and services you wish to provide.
+Aim to have a steady pace in building products and services and maintain transparency on where you are in terms of delivering the products and services you wish to provide.

 Plan your content weeks or months ahead

-Have a steady “blogging” come back with a solid plan on how to have consistent content.
-I remembered in my interview last month.
+Have a steady “blogging” come back with a solid content plan.
+I remembered in my interview for a paper.
 I got asked about my strategy in producing content for my websites.
-The truth is simple, and free applications are enough to achieve a great job to keep you on the track like Google Sheets.
-Create your content calendar regularly depending on your content theme and topic.
-One way to go is to write about a product or service that you would like to promote.
+The truth is free applications are enough to keep you on top of your content goals.
+I use Google Sheets and my desktop calendarto record specific content series.
+In this way, it’s easier to see the ideal days.
+Also, make sure to write a feature blog to promote a product or service regularly.

 Create your social media promotion strategy

-There are so many ways to promote your website.
-One of the most popular ways is by featuring it on your other social media channels.
-You could also create an ad campaign out of it or develop a creative strategy to boost your organic reach through a creative way in presenting your content.
+Today, social media platforms have become ultra competitive with their own social ads capabilities.
+It’s nearly impossible to get the impressions and reach you need without paying for an ad.
+Luckily, there are still ways to promote your website organically but it requires a lot of work.
+One of the popular ways is by publishing your blog on social media channels.
+But you must go an extra mile repurposing a blog post into timeline posts, a podcast or a video.
+Create an ad campaign out of it or develop a creative strategy to boost your organic reach through a creative way in presenting your content.

 Learn and improve as you go

 Since I returned to blogging sometime in April, I saw my reach and daily visit grow, but it comes with a lot of hard work.
-From a once in a blue moon approach in producing content, I turned into a content machine, writing and creating content about my tips on working-from-home, travel tips with my three-year-old daughter and featured my one-on-one coaching about freelancing and virtual assistant work.
+From a once in a blue moon approach, I turned into a content machine, writing and creating content about my tips on working-from-home, travel tips with my daughter and so on.

 There are endless opportunities when you have your blog or website.
-For me, it has become my creative outlet while sharing the things I have learned in freelancing, working-from-home, digital marketing, and so on.
+For me, it has become my creative outlet while sharing the things I have learned in freelancing, working-from-home, digital marketing, and a lot more.
 It’s just a matter of committing to a good comeback and sticking to your content schedule.

 Happy with this post?